tensorflow/model-analysis/examples/chicago_taxi/README.md

 bash ./start_model_server_local.sh
 </pre>

-This script builds a Docker image and starts the TensorFlow model server within a container listening for gRPC requests on `localhost` port 9000.
+This script pulls a TensorFlow Serving serving image and listens for for gRPC requests on `localhost` port 9000.
 The model server loads the model exported from the trainer.

 To send a request to the server for model inference, run: